What is Reliability Centered Maintenance (RCM)?

 • Cost savings: Selecting maintenance strategies specifically for each asset ensures assets aren’t over-maintained.

-• Improved asset longevity: When assets are maintained properly, the asset lifecycle can be extended.
+• Improved asset longevity: When assets are properly maintained, the asset lifecycle can be extended.

-• Improved performance: The RCM maintenance plan looks at the functionality of assets and the maintenance plan is implemented to improve functionality.
-This results in improved performance and safety.
+• Improved performance: The RCM maintenance plan looks at asset functions and is implemented to improve upon existing functionality.
+This produces increased performance and safety.

 • Improved decisions: With the data and insight gained from RCM maintenance schedules, decision-makers can make better choices about what type of maintenance to perform or whether to replace assets.

-While there are many advantages of reliability-centered maintenance, it has its disadvantages as well:
+While reliability-centered maintenance has many advantages, it has its disadvantages as well:

 • Extensive setup time: It takes a significant amount of time to analyze each potential failure and implement the correct maintenance plan to mitigate the most critical failures.
 This is especially true for companies that don’t have historical maintenance records to reference.